sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ```

 Let us explain in more detail what's happening:
-- We define a function that accepts a non-empty `list`, and gets its `head` and `tail`.
+- We define a function that accepts a non-empty `list` and gets its `head` and `tail`.
-- We define a base case list that accepts an empty `list`, using the same function name as above.
+- We define a base case list that accepts an empty `list` using the same function name as above.
 - We define a `list` of strings `mylist`
-- We call `myfun` with `mylist` as argument.
+- We call `myfun` with `mylist` as the argument.
 - If the list is not empty, the `head` and `tail` are separated.
 - The `head` is printed to `stdout`, and the `tail` is fed as our new argument.
-- If and when our `tail` is empty, we cannot call the first `myfun` anymore, since it's expecting a non-empty list, so the second definition of `myfun` is called, which returns `nil` (*empty value*).
+- If and when our `tail` is empty, we cannot call the first `myfun` anymore since it's expecting a non-empty list, so the second definition of `myfun` is called, which returns `nil` (*empty value*).

-In this example we printed our words to `stdout`, but in a more complex implementation, we can do all sorts of things with the `head` that is being outputted.
+In this example, we printed our words to `stdout`, but in a more complex implementation, we can do all sorts of things with the `head` that's being outputted.

 ---

 # Functions
 In Elixir, a function is a self-contained unit of code that performs a specific task.
-Functions are defined using the `def` keyword, followed by the function name, any arguments that the function takes, and the body of the function enclosed in `do` `end` statements, which contains the code that is executed when the function is called.
+Functions are defined using the `def` keyword, followed by the function name, any arguments that the function takes, and the body of the function enclosed in `do` and `end` statements, which contain the code to be executed when the function is called.

-Function names are typically defined in snake_case (*all lowercase letters with words separated by underscores*).
-However, if we want to use a different syntax, we can do so but we must not capitalize the first letter of the name, since this is reserved for module definitions.
+Function names are typically defined in snake_case notation (*all lowercase letters with words separated by underscores*).
+However, if we want to use a different syntax, we can do so, but we must not capitalize the first letter of the name since this is reserved for module definitions.

-Additionally, we can define a function documentation (*equivalent to a docstring in Python*) using the `@doc` keyword before our function definition:
+Additionally, we can define a function documentation string (*equivalent to a docstring in Python*) using the `@doc` keyword before our function definition:

 ##### **Code**
 ```Elixir